Junior School Teaching & Learning

 - Life-Long Learning

-Each year level at the Junior School has a sequenced curriculum, drawn from a range of curriculum authorities.
-Our teachers use the draft Australian Curriculum and Queensland Learning Essentials.
-Prince of Peace also follow the Lutheran Education Australia Religious Studies framework.
+Each year level at the Junior School has a sequenced curriculum, drawn from the Australian Curriculum and the Lutheran Education Australia Religious Studies framework for Christian Studies.

 As the Australian Curriculum Assessment Reporting Authority continues to roll out new information each year, we will make adjustments to our whole-school curriculum planning.